Christopher-Loynes/DisasterDetectionTool/README.md

     - Prevent artifically creating an event, since the volume of tweets in a specified radius is used for DBSCAN clustering
     - No cross-validation is performed.

-  - Confusion matrices are created
-  - ROC curves, macro-average AUC values are calculated, alongside macro-average Accuracy values (since the SMOTE oversampling removes the class imbalance) and misclassified tweets reviewed.
+  - Confusion matrices, ROC curves, macro-average AUC and Accuracy values are calculated (since the *SMOTE oversampling* removes the class imbalance in the *'Agg_Reduced* dataset) and misclassified tweets reviewed

-  - DBSCAN clustering is performed on classified tweets from both the *Naives Bayes* and *SVC* classifiers
+  - *DBSCAN* clustering is performed on classified tweets from both the *Naives Bayes* and *SVC* classifiers
   - `Epsilon value` (radius) in line 1002 can be adjusted (this value is for both *Naive Bayes* and *SVC*)
   - `Min_density` (number of points in the specified radius) in line 1029 for the *linear SVC* and line 1280 for the *Naive Bayes*, can be adjusted